 How long does it take to get used to Custom Foot Orthotics?

 We call this the “break-in” period.
 On average it takes people 3 to 10 days to get used to a new pair of Foot Orthotics.
 My PT recommends spending 2 hours on the first day with the orthotics in your shoes.
 Then, add 1 additional hour each day until you can tolerate wearing the Foot Orthotics full time.
 The small foot muscles, joints and tendons can get tired initially until they get used to the change.
+The best part is that these inserts are walk-out-the door ready when you have a fitting.
+They can be adjusted for comfort again if needed after the fitting.

 What are some conditions that benefit from Custom Foot Orthotics?